mobu-of-the-world/emobu/CONTRIBUTING.md

 ### `npm run dev`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:5173/](http://localhost:5173/) to view it in your browser.

-The page will reload when you make changes.<br />
+The page will reload when you make changes.

 NOTE: This project is developped by elm, however this hot reloading uses vite for now.